michheusser/handCalc/README.md

 ### Machine Learning Kernel
-Behind the app's interface, there's a neural network kernel trained to predict handwritten signs of 28x28 dimensions (black/white).
-The neural network object is part of a purely object oriented library containing the functionalities to deal with neural networks and the data around it.
+Behind the app's interface, there's a deep feedforward neural network kernel of four layers, trained to predict handwritten signs of 28x28 dimensions (black/white) onto an array of 16 possible symbols: all numerical digits (0-9), and basic operators ("plus", "minus", "times", "divided", "open bracket", "closed bracket").
+The neural network object is part of a purely object-oriented library containing the functionalities to deal with neural networks and the data around it.

+Once the scaled grid object for each independent segment has been created out of the drawing board, the neural network receives it, and feeds it through the neural network.
+Considering this is just an array of mostly matrix operations, the browsers performance is more than enough to deal with this step, and no server-side or GPU computations are necessary.
+The predictions of each sign are then ordered and evaluated, and in the case of a possible mathematical result, this one is showed.

 ## Neural Network Training
+Conceptionally, the biggest challenge when dealing with the neural network in this application, was with its training, rather than the actual recognition and classification of symbols.

 ### Data Set Creation and Processing
 ### Training Algorithm